Cut a 3-hour video

 How fast is the export?

 Depends on the engine that gets picked.
-Lossless stream-copy (no transform) is essentially instant — limited by disk write.
+Lossless stream-copy (no transform) is essentially instant — limited by disk write speeds.
 Hardware H.264 via WebCodecs encodes 3 clips at a time on the GPU; a 1-minute 1080p clip typically takes 15–60 seconds.
 FFmpeg.wasm software encoding is the slow fallback when WebCodecs isn't available.

 What's the file-size limit?